JoepVanlier/Hackey-Trackey/README.md

 to channel 1 in the tracker.
 Note that performing a legato from and to the same note will result in the second note not displaying in the tracker.
 This is not a bug, but a workaround to fix note OFF issues with the resulting MIDI item.

-### I do not hear the notes I play?
-Can I change it such that I do?
-If you want to hear notes you play, remember to arm the tracker by hitting CTRL + R.
-Note however, that this alters the recording status of your project.

 ### Can I rename patterns?
 Yes, simply hit CTRL + N and type a new name followed by ENTER.